 Thus, the PicoDBMS hosted in the chip provides the minimal subset of functionality that is strictly needed to manage in a secure way the data shared by all onboard applications.
-Other components (e.g., the GUI, a sort operator...) can be hosted in the terminal or be dynamically downloaded when needed, without threatening security.
-In the rest of this paper, we concentrate on the storage manager and the query manager which are the most impacted by the smarcard constraints.
-Smartcard-specific transaction manager description can be found in [4], while traditional techniques can be used for access right manager.
+Other components (e.g., the GUI, a sort operator, etc.) can be hosted in the terminal or be dynamically downloaded when needed, without threatening security.
+In the rest of this paper, we concentrate on the components which require nontraditional techniques (storage manager, query manager, and transaction manager) and ignore the access right manager for which traditional techniques can be used.